dchege711/Gateways_and_Sensors/README.md

 ### requirements.txt
 * Contains a list of all the packages needed to run the experiment.
 * You can use `$ pip install -r requirements.txt` to ensure that you have everything that's needed.
     * As of 11th Aug 2017, pybluez is unstable on OS X. But it installs in the Pi (Debian).
+You'll only need pybluez on the Pi for Bluetooth data transfer.